Updated: February 6, 2024 by Sean McQuaid

 The cost of hiring a criminal defense lawyer is important to every one of my criminal defense clients.
 Because these situations are not planned, most people are not prepared financially for the burden that being arrested and then having to hire a lawyer quickly carries.
 Many people use whatever money they have saved to bond out of jail.
-Over the last twenty-two years of practicing law in Pinellas County and with my office in St. Petersburg, I am familiar with what the going rates are for criminal and traffic cases.
+Over the last twenty-four years of practicing law in Pinellas County and with my office in St. Petersburg, I am familiar with what the going rates are for criminal and traffic cases.

 - Read the reviews for the lawyer before you hire the person.
 If you were referred by a friend or family member, that is a great start, but do some research.
 Look at what other people say about that lawyer to learn how they treat people.
 You can learn a lot through reviews.
 If there are no reviews or only a few, then do not hire that person!

 How Much Does a Lawyer Charge for a DUI?

 My standard rate for a first time DUI is $2,500.
 If you have a prior DUI arrest, even if it was dropped or reduced to a reckless driving, your fee may go up.
 The reason why a prior record increases the fee is because the Office of the State Attorney will hold that prior case against you.
 That makes it much more difficult to resolve a case and increases the penalties.
 With that extra risk and work, comes a higher fee.